Laboratory Training 1

 Assemblies are version control units.
 They are also application deployment units.

-Assemblies can by dynamic (created at runtime) or static (stored in one or several files).
+Assemblies can be dynamic (created at runtime) or static (stored in one or several files).
 For example, static assembly can be created from a single source file and multiple file resources.
 Dynamic assemblies are created in memory and executed.

-CLR creates so called Global Assembly Cache (GAC), which contains different versions of assemblies used by different applications.
+CLR creates so-called Global Assembly Cache (GAC), which contains different versions of assemblies used by different applications.

 2.2.4 Key Features of C# Programming Language